 Within the hierarchy of environmental policy issues, Townshend notes that biodiversity conservation often takes a lesser place when compared to carbon reduction strategies.
 Attuned to informing the discussion to address both the perceived and actual impact of both issues, Townshend emphasizes the two most crucial global consequences of biodiversity loss: economic sustainability and public health.
-“If the world were to lose pollinators, it could cost the global economy more than $200 billion a year.
+He delves into the inter-connectivity of both, sharing, “If the world were to lose pollinators, it could cost the global economy more than $200 billion a year.
 Besides the economic impact, there is an increasing body of evidence linking public health risks with biodiversity loss.
 If you look at the last few decades, we’ve had very bad biodiversity loss.
 We’ve also experienced outbreaks of several zoonotic diseases, such as SARS, MERS, Ebola, and COVID-19.
-All of these zoonotic disease outbreaks have come during that period of severe biodiversity loss.”
+All of these zoonotic disease outbreaks have occurred during that period of severe biodiversity loss.”

-With climate issues firmly situated on the agenda, Townshend argues biodiversity must be elevated in the conversation.
-“As the COP conference in Copenhagen paved the way for meaningful pledges by world governments at the Paris Agreement, this year at the COP15, 190 governments are due to determine a new international framework to tackle biodiversity.
+With climate issues firmly situated on the agenda, Townshend argues biodiversity must be elevated in the conversation, “As the COP conference in Copenhagen paved the way for meaningful pledges by world governments at the Paris Agreement, this year at COP15, 190 governments are due to determine a new international framework to tackle biodiversity.
 How much involvement world leaders will have in this issue remains to be seen.”
+He says.

 Financing the Biodiversity Gap

-Townshend recently collaborated with colleagues at the Paulson Institute, the Nature Conservancy, and Cornell University on a report, “Financing Nature: Closing the Biodiversity Funding Gap,” that outlines current global expenditures on nature conservation and projects future spending needs over the next ten years to protect the most essential biodiversity.
+Townshend recently collaborated with colleagues at the Paulson Institute, the Nature Conservancy, and Cornell University on a report titled “Financing Nature: Closing the Biodiversity Funding Gap.”
+This report outlines current global expenditures on nature conservation and projects future spending needs over the next ten years to protect the most essential biodiversity.
 “We found that it will cost an additional $700 billion a year over the next ten years.
-It is a big number, but if you look at in context, it’s less than 1% of global GDP, and less than the world spends on soft drinks annually.” he says.
+It is a significant figure, but when you consider it in context, it’s less than 1% of global GDP, and less than the world spends on soft drinks annually,” he says.

-So, how to close that financing gap?
-Townshend advocates dual strategies identified in the report: reforming subsidies and increasing private sector investment.
-“One is to reduce the amount of funding needed.
-A key area to reducing this amount is to reform harmful agricultural subsidies, as well as forestry and fishery subsidies.”
-Reviewing and reforming current agricultural subsidies in particular could close the financing gap by up to half.
+So, how do we close that financing gap?
+Townshend advocates dual strategies identified in the report: reforming subsidies and increasing private sector investment, he says, “One strategy is to reduce the amount of funding needed.
+A key area for reducing this amount is reforming harmful agricultural subsidies, as well as forestry and fishery subsidies.”
+Reviewing and reforming current agricultural subsidies, in particular, could close the financing gap by up to half.
 The report also examines how to increase future funding for nature conservation, pinpointing several existing mechanisms that can all be scaled up.
-“Research indicated that governments are only able to provide a small fraction of the funding necessary.
-The rest of it has to come from the private sector.
+He continues, “Research indicates that governments can only provide a small fraction of the necessary funding.
+The rest has to come from the private sector.
 It’s not about creating new money; it’s about changing the current way investment is done.”

 Steering investment into nature-positive spaces will not happen spontaneously or haphazardly; there must be economic returns to incentivize and sustain such a shift.
-Townshend leaves it to governments to create the right conditions and “the right regulatory frameworks that make investment profitable for the private sector.”
-He predicts that a key debate over the next few years will be what that regulatory framework should look like.
-That’s next up on the agenda for Townshend and his colleagues.
-“Business needs to work with government to have that conversation in what’s going to work that enables us to meet these challenges, and still enable companies to make a profit.”
+Townshend believes it’s up to governments to create the right conditions and, “the right regulatory frameworks that make investment profitable for the private sector.”
+He predicts that a key debate over the next few years will focus on what that regulatory framework should look like.
+That’s the next item on the agenda for Townshend and his colleagues he says, “Business needs to collaborate with the government to have that conversation about what will work to meet these challenges while still allowing companies to make a profit.”

-In a remote area of the Tibetan Plateau, inside China’s first pilot National Park, lies a spectacularly unspoiled valley.
-Dubbed China’s “Valley of the Cats,” Sanjiangyuan is home to some of China’s most majestic apex predators, roaming grounds to the Snow Leopard, Leopard, Brown Bear, and Lynx.
-Of all his work, Terry Townshend is most proud of this project, led by the ShanShui Conservation Center at Peking University.
-This pioneering effort in community-based wildlife tourism serves the dual purpose of both stimulating the local economy whilst simultaneously providing protection for, and education about, endangered apex predators.
+In a remote area of the Tibetan Plateau, within China’s first pilot National Park, lies a spectacularly unspoiled valley.
+Known as China’s “Valley of the Cats,” Sanjiangyuan is home to some of China’s most majestic apex predators, serving as the roaming grounds for the Snow Leopard, Leopard, Brown Bear, and Lynx.
+Among all his projects, Terry Townshend is most proud of this initiative led by the ShanShui Conservation Center at Peking University.
+This pioneering effort in community-based wildlife tourism serves a dual purpose: stimulating the local economy while simultaneously providing protection for, and education about, endangered apex predators.

-Visitors have the opportunity to stay with one of the local host families and experience the Valley’s incredible wealth of wildlife firsthand.
-The local government was keen to ensure not only that all profits stayed within the community (45% to host families, 45% to a fund to benefit the community, and 10% towards Snow Leopard conservation projects) but also that the community would maintain autonomous control over the project.
-The community set the prices, decided on capacity limitations, and created a visitor code of conduct to ensure there was no lasting impact on the environment.
+Visitors have the opportunity to stay with one of the local host families and experience the valley’s incredible wealth of wildlife firsthand.
+The local government was keen to ensure that all profits not only benefit the community (with 45% going to host families, 45% to a community fund, and 10% towards Snow Leopard conservation projects) but also that the community maintains autonomous control over the project.
+The community sets prices, establishes capacity limitations, and has created a visitor code of conduct to ensure there is no lasting impact on the environment.

 Townshend finds the shift in attitude towards these apex predators most gratifying.
-“There are 22 families in the community, all yak herders.
-Before this program, although I would not have called the relationship between the community and predators hostile, it was certainly tense.
-Now, the community sees these animals as a source of pride, a huge asset, and there is no question that people would ever harm them.
-This program has fundamentally changed the dynamic in the community and it has been incredibly rewarding to see.”
+He shares, “There are 22 families in the community, all of them yak herders.
+Before this program, while I would not have described the relationship between the community and predators as hostile, it was certainly tense.
+Now, the community sees these animals as a source of pride and a significant asset.
+There is no question that people would ever harm them.
+This program has fundamentally changed the dynamic in the community, and it has been incredibly rewarding to see.”